pyrdm/pyrdm/docs/source/application_fluidity.rst

       :scale: 75 %
       :figclass: align-center

-      The ‘publish' option enabled in a simulation's configuration file.
+      The ``publish`` option enabled in a simulation's configuration file.
 The file is being modified in Diamond.

 Using Fluidity-Publish
 ----------------------